 The Write page appears, with the type of data to write shown at the top of the page.
 By default, this is set to Performance.

-2. To choose a different data type, hold WRITE and press a button such as LAYER A/B or SEQ STEPS, or set the Type manually in the display.
+- 2. To choose a different data type, hold WRITE and press a button such as LAYER A/B or SEQ STEPS, or set the Type manually in the display. - 3.
+Optionally, edit the name and/or Categories before proceeding.